sumantripuraneni/secrets-sync-agent/README.md

 ##### OpenShift/K8 secrets with in a Namespace

-This agent can be used to create/refresh OpenShift/K8 platform secrets in the sanem namespace.
+This agent can be used to create/refresh(periodically) OpenShift/K8 platform secrets in the same namespace.
 Aformentioned two configMaps are to create/refresh secrets in a namespace where this agent is running.

 ![Alt text](images/create-secrets-in-same-namespace.jpg?raw=true "Create secret in same namespace")

-##### OpenShift secrets with in a different Namespace
+##### OpenShift/K8 secrets with in a different Namespace

 This agent can also be used to create secrets in a different namespace as well, provided serviceaccount used with appropriate rbac policy.